Open a Business Account with Zolvat

 As mentioned earlier, non-residents from any part of the world can also take advantage of the financial services Cyprus has to offer.
 This will be helpful when you haven’t moved to Cyprus yet and want your finances set by the time you arrive to the country.

 The process of opening the Business Account is pretty straightforward, as explained above in this guide.
 Again, it’s always a good idea to check directly with the bank for their specific needs to ensure you’re fully prepared.
-The requirements to open Cyprus Business Account online as a non-resident can vary slightly from one bank to another.
+The requirements to open Cyprus Business Account online as a non-resident can vary slightly from one provider to another.

 Possible Fees and Charges for Cyprus Business Accounts:

-- Basic accounts usually have small yearly fees, starting from about £10.
+• Basic accounts usually have small yearly fees, starting from about £10.
 This could go higher for Business Accounts with additional features.

-- If you’re planning to send money frequently, local and international transfer fees might be applicable.
+• If you’re planning to send money frequently, local and international transfer fees might be applicable.
 These fees can be different depending on the bank.

-- Some banks may also charge you for ATM cash withdrawals from a non-network bank.
+• Some banks may also charge you for ATM cash withdrawals from a non-network bank.

 Be sure to talk to the bank to know about their fee structure to avoid any surprises.

-Benefits of Dedicated IBANs
+Benefits of dedicated IBANs for EUR accounts

 Regulatory Environment